Susan Fiske: Career

 The last semester of Fiske's senior year, she worked with Shelley Taylor, an assistant professor at Harvard, studying social cognition, particularly the effect attention has in social situations.
 After graduation, Fiske continued in the field of social cognition.
 There is conflict between the fields of social psychology and cognitive psychology, and some researchers want to keep these two fields separate.
 Fiske felt that significant knowledge could be attained by combining the fields.
 Fiske's experience with this conflict and her interest in the field of social cognition resulted in Fiske's and Taylor's book Social Cognition.
 This book provides an overview of the developing theories and concepts emerging in the field of social cognition, while explaining the use cognitive processes to understand social situations, ourselves and others.
-Fiske and Steven Neuberg went on to develop the first dual process model of social cognition, the "continuum model."
+Fiske and Steven Neuberg went on to develop one of the first dual process models of social cognition, the "continuum model."

 She gave expert testimony in the landmark case, Price Waterhouse v.
 Hopkins which was eventually heard by the Supreme Court of the United States, making her the first social psychologist to testify in a gender discrimination case.
 This testimony led to a continuing interest in the use of psychological science in legal contexts.

-Working with Peter Glick, Fiske analyzed the dependence of male-female interactions, leading to the development of ambivalent sexism theory.
+Working with Peter Glick, Fiske analyzed the interdependence of male-female interactions, leading to the development of ambivalent sexism theory.
 She also examined gender differences in social psychologists' publication rates and citations within the influential psychology journal, Journal of Personality and Social Psychology.
 The male authors in the sample submitted more articles and had higher acceptance rates (18% vs. 14%).
 Women's impact was the same as men's as measured through the number of citations in textbooks and handbooks, so women were more cited per article published.

 Fiske worked with Peter Glick and Amy Cuddy to develop the Stereotype Content Model.
 This model explains that warmth and competence differentiate out group stereotypes.

 Fiske has been involved in the field of social cognitive neuroscience.
 This field examines how neural systems are involved in social processes, such as person perception.
 Fiske's own work has examined neural systems involved in stereotyping, intergroup hostility, and impression formation.

-She has authored over 300 publications and has written several books, including her 2010 work Social Beings: A Core Motives Approach to Social Psychology and Social Cognition, a graduate level text that defined the now-popular subfield of social cognition.
+She has authored over 400 publications and has written several books, including her 2010 work Social Beings: A Core Motives Approach to Social Psychology and Social Cognition, a graduate level text that defined the now-popular subfield of social cognition.
 She has edited the Annual Review of Psychology (with Daniel Schacter and Shelley Taylor) and the Handbook of Social Psychology (with Daniel Gilbert and the late Gardner Lindzey).
 Other books include Envy Up, Scorn Down: How Status Divides Us, which describes how people constantly compare themselves to others, with toxic effects on their relationships at home, at work, in school, and in the world, and The Human Brand: How We Relate to People, Products, and Companies.
+She serves on the Board of Directors of Annual Reviews.